csanjose/Exercise2/README.md

 ### R - Exercise 2

-In addition to methods of the example, you can use $checkinverse() to check your calculations
+Second programming assignment of the R course of Coursera